Cowboys News App [Android]

 Tackle La'el Collins: Weaknesses

-Another thing I looked at after watching Collins at LT were other pre-draft reports on his ability at the position.
+Another thing I looked at after watching Collins at LT were other pre-draft scouting reports on his ability at the position.
 Both Dane Brugler and Bryan Broaddus immediately saw the potential for him to reach his ceiling as a guard at the next level, writing on the team website:

 “Might have to play inside or at right tackle.” – Bryan Broaddus